snyssen/infra-snyssen.be/README.md

 - Play some games with friends
 - Etc.

-The list of services used and how to deploy them can be found under [Web services](#web-services)
+The list of services used and how to deploy them can be found under [The stacks](#the-stacks)

 ## Hardware